-Week 1 AM РМ Day 1 Welcome and introductions What do you understand by evidence?
-The policy making process Situation analysis: identifying the nature, size and driving forces of the problem-in-hand Problem Tree Analysis Different notions and sources of evidence Group exercise Evaluation and the policy process Participants' informal presentations and introduction to action planning Engaging stakeholders and local people Engaging with communities Day 2 Using locally-based evidence Study visit to meet practitioners Working with delivery partners Day 3 Identifying policy options: What policy options have been considered?
+ne outline: Policy analysis and the use of ev Week 1 AM PM Day 1 Welcome and introductions Situation analysis - identifying the nature, size and driving forces of the problem-in-hand What do you understand by evidence?
+Droblem tree analysis The policy making process Problem tree analysis Different notions and sources of evidence Group exercise Evaluation and the policy process Participants' informal presentations Introduction to action planning Engaging stakeholders and local people Engaging with communities Day 2 Using locally-based evidence Face-to-face or virtual visit to meet practitioners Working with delivery partners Day 3 Identifying policy options: What policy options have been considered?
 The 'do nothing' option What is already working?
 What has worked elsewhere?
 Deciding on the 'preferred' option Theory of change analysis How is a policy, programme or project supposed to work?
-Establishing a causal chain of activities, mechanisms, agencies, outputs and outcomes Testing assumptions Day 4 Establishing the effectiveness of interventions Case studies of establishing the most effective interventions Developing a monitoring and evaluation framework Planning an evaluation Group Work Day 5 Principles of economic appraisal evidence Business-case development Participants' presentations on action plans Evaluation of workshop Presentation of certificates of attendance
+Establishing a causal chain of activities, mechanisms, agencies, outputs and outcomes Testing assumptions Day 4 Establishing the effectiveness of interventions Case studies of establishing the most effective interventions Developing a monitoring and evaluation framework Planning an evaluation Group work Principles of economic appraisal evidence Participants' presentations on action plans Day 5 Business-case development Review and evaluation of the workshop Presentation of certificates of attendance